Solomon-analytics/An-end-to-end-modern-data-engineering-solution-on-Azure-Databricks/README.md

 %run ./02.campaign_log
 ```

+`%run` rather than `dbutils.notebook.run`, because Free Edition permits one concurrent run and a nested run fails immediately. `%run` executes inline in the same context, so no new run is created.

 **Order is the dependency.** `%run` blocks until the notebook finishes, so listing them in sequence is enough.
-This matters most in gold, where facts take their surrogate keys from the dimensions, which is why dimensions and facts are separate tasks rather than one.
+This matters most in gold, where facts take their surrogate keys from the dimensions, which is why dimensions and facts are separate tasks.

 **Failures still propagate.** A notebook that raises stops the cell, fails the driver, fails the job task, and triggers `fail_batch`.

 Adding a source table means one line in a driver notebook.
 The job definition does not change.

-Over fifty tasks becomes nine.
+Over fifty tasks becomes ten.

----

-## Tasks
+### Tasks

-Nine tasks.
+Ten tasks.
 Every task from `create_new_batch` down takes `p_batch_id` as a parameter, sourced from the first task.

 | Task | Type | Depends on | Parameter |
 |---|---|---|---|